vvvv1111vvvv/UML-project__Software-Enginnering-class__2023-spring/README.md

 ## 📝 Description

-Based on what I learned in the software engineering course, I perform

-software system design using UML tools.
-The system is set as a 'movie
+I perform software system design using UML tools : 'movie recommendation system'

-recommendation system.'
-After specifying the requirements, defining entities,
+After specifying the requirements, defined entities, created a use case diagram,

-creating a use case diagram, and setting up a domain model, I have written

-a class diagram.
-Based on this, I have created a sequence diagram and additionally
+and set up a domain model, I documented class diagrams.
+Also, I designed a sequence diagram

-selected two classes to create a state diagram.
-Finally, I have enhanced visibility

-by creating an Activity diagram at both the system and method levels.
-This system is
+and state diagram, and Activity diagram at both the system and method levels.

-inspired by online movie streaming websites like Netflix.
-Users of the system can browse
+This system was inspired by Netflix.
+Users of the system can browse information about

-information about movies, check details about actors and directors, and receive movie
+movies, check details about actors and directors, and receive movie recommendations

-recommendations from administrators based on their ratings.
+from administrators based on their ratings.
 Administrators can manage the

-database, allowing them to add, modify, or remove new movies, directors, and actors.
+databases, allowing them to add, modify, or remove new movies, directors, and actors.